-Masses for the Solemnity of the Assumption of the Blessed Virgin Mary will be celebrated at 5:30pm on Monday, August 14 and on Tuesday, August 15 at 7am, 8am,12:10pm, 5:30pm and 7pm (in Spanish).
+Masses for the Solemnity of the Assumption of the Blessed Virgin Mary, a holy day of obligation, will be celebrated at 5:30pm on Monday, August 14 and on Tuesday, August 15 at 7am, 8am,12:10pm, 5:30pm and 7pm (in Spanish).
 There will be no 11am Mass and no confessions.

 This solemnity "stands out in Ordinary Time because of its theological importance.”
 The Solemnity of the Assumption of the Blessed Virgin Mary is a memorial of the Mother of God that “signifies and synthesizes many of the truths of the faith."
 For example, in its Christologocial aspect, Our Lady assumed into heaven is “a pledge of the future participation of the members of the mystical Body of Chrst in the paschal glory of the Risen Christ.”
 (Directory on Popular Piety and the Liturgy, No. 180).